Lightning Ridge Australian Opal No. 1 media thumbnails

 Body color N9 (white)

-Play of color Multicolored — yellow, green, and blue-purple in moving flashes
+Play of color Multicolored — yellow, green, and blue-purple in mobile flashes

 Finish Mirror polish

-Hardness 5.5–6.5 Mohs — we recommend a bezel setting to protect the edges
+Hardness 5.5–6.5 Mohs — we recommend a closed bezel setting to protect the edges

 Origin Lightning Ridge, New South Wales, Australia